mvanthoor/rustic-book/src/search/ordering/how.md

 This is the index where alpha/beta's move loop currently is.
 Then pick_move() runs through the list, and keeps swapping moves with higher scores into the start_index location.
-In the end, the move having the higest sort score will end there, so alpha/beta will examine this move next.
+In the end, the move having the highest sort score will end there, so alpha/beta will examine this move next.
 (This function could be optimized a tiny bit to do only ONE swap, but for some reason, this made Rustic slower each time I've tried it.
 Maybe this optimization will make it in later.)